Brown Tips on Air Plants

 Symptoms

-- crispy texture at the damaged areas
+- a crispy, brittle texture specifically at the damaged areas

 Causes

-Underwatering from misting alone rather than soaking
+Underwatering from relying on misting alone rather than soaking

 The leaf tip being the last point to receive water and the first to run short